• Skip to primary navigation

 Let the batter rest for 2 hours, covered, at room temperature.

-• Then preheat your broiler.
-Add the remaining tablespoon of olive oil to a 10-inch skillet and heat the skillet in the oven for 4 minutes.
+Then add a tablespoon of olive oil to a 10-inch oven-safe skillet, brush along the sides of the skillet as well, and heat the skillet in the oven for 4 minutes.

-• Then remove the skillet from the oven and pour the batter into the skillet.
-(You may use half the batter and make two if you prefer a thinner flatbread)
+• Then carefully remove the skillet from the oven (it's hot!), and pour half of the the batter, about 6 ounces, into the skillet.

 Notes

 • The French sprinkle their socca with salt and pepper, drizzle it with olive oil and eat it off a napkin.
 You can serve it with your favorite toppings.
-Spread pesto sauce on it, Mediterranean salsa, or brown gravy (gluten free gravy recipes here.) or whatever you like.
+Spread pesto sauce on it, Mediterranean salsa, fresh herbs, roasted vegetables, cheese or brown gravy (gluten free gravy and sauces recipes here.) or whatever you like.

 Nutrition